 Shrimp pasta, Mediterranean-style!

 Shrimp and pasta are a match made in heaven!
-Tossed in a light Mediterranean sauce–with garlic, fresh tomatoes, white wine, and lemon juice–it is next level delicious!
+I'll often serve my shrimp scampi over angel hair pasta.
+But this time, I tossed the shrimp in a a light Mediterranean sauce--with garlic, fresh tomatoes, white wine, and lemon juice.
+It is next level delicious.

 This garlic shrimp pasta recipe is like fine dining in the comfort of your own home.
 Best part, you can make it in 20 minutes or less!